Sample and Reagent Probe Guide

 For assistance in choosing the right material, check out our Materials page for descriptions of our more commonly used materials.

 The tip is the working end of the probe.
 There are numerous different styles for the tip, but like all other aspects, keeping this within a few common possibilities will help with the overall lead time and production process.
-Custom designs and tips can be fabricated upon request.
+Custom configurations and tips can be fabricated upon request.

 Our production experts can swage, form, grind or machine a tip specific to your application that will enhance the function of your probe, needle or cannula for often better than expected results.